How to Wash Baby Clothes-Tips and Tricks

 Baby skin is sensitive.
-So, washing your newborn's clothing items, including blankets, sheets, towels, and anything else that will come in contact with your baby's skin, is essential.
+So, pre-washing baby clothes, including blankets, sheets, towels, and anything else that will come in contact with your baby's skin, is essential.

 A baby's clothes need to be clean and fresh when your bundle of joy arrives, so you should wash them at the right time.
 Washing them too early may cause dust to gather on the clothes, which could irritate your baby later.
 Clothes kept in storage also lose their freshness and may become musty.